dittodev/.github/ADR/003-bundle client-side config.md

 ## Consequences

-We are aware of the limitations of this approach, and will revisit this decision alter, as we identify requirements or scaling concerns.
+We are aware of the limitations of this approach, and will revisit this decision later, as we identify requirements or scaling concerns.